apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mysterious dog illness arrives in Maine, vet says**
+**Google beefs up Drive's document scanning feature and brings it to iPhone**

-You can read more about it [here](https://www.wabi.tv/2023/11/28/mysterious-dog-illness-arrives-maine-vet-says/).
+You can read more about it [here](https://www.theverge.com/2023/11/29/23980739/google-drive-document-scanner-ios-android).

 ## Requirements
 - Python 3.8